iobroker-community-adapters/ioBroker.telegram/docs/en/README.md

 ### editMessageMedia
 Use this method to edit picture of the message sent by the bot or via the bot (for inline bots).
-On success, if an edited message is sent by the bot, the edited Message is returned, otherwise *True* is returned.
+On success, if an edited message is sent by the bot, the edited Message is returned; otherwise *True* is returned.

 ```javascript
 if (command === '1_2') {